by Kelly Stewart

 Why do we need manufacturing execution systems?

-MES provides information that helps manufacturing decision makers fine-tune their process to adhere to the steps that ensure quality as well as optimization and production output.
+MES provide information that helps manufacturing decision makers fine-tune their process to adhere to the steps that ensure quality as well as optimization and production output.

 How does a manufacturing execution system work?